 What is the difference between a major scale and a minor scale?

-The major and the minor scale are considered as having a different “color”, it just means that they sound different.
+Major and minor scales have a different “color”, it means that they sound different.
 Major scales are said to sound “happy” and minor scales that sound “sad” or dark.

 The C major scale: